robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-11/3/Activities/04_C2_Beacon/Unsolved/README.md

 5. What type of threat is this?

-6. Did this threat remove Windows registry keys?
+6. Did this threat disable Windows registry keys?

 7. Why does this threat disable key Windows processes?